JianhuaHuang/powerplant_emission_map/README.md

-# [This](https://jianhua.shinyapps.io/powerplants/) webiste is designed to visualizes the emission from US powerplants, by combing spatial map, data, and figure together.
+# [This](https://jianhua.shinyapps.io/powerplants/) webiste is designed to visualize the emissions from US powerplants, combing spatial map, data, and figure.

 [![](map.png)](https://jianhua.shinyapps.io/powerplants/)